Improve your early years practice

 - Dr Sue Allingham, Early Years Out of the Box Consultancy

-Now that we’ve got that sorted out, it’s time to look into a few ideas that might help you to improve the way you lead the team at your nursery.
+Now that we’ve got that sorted out, it’s time to look into a few ideas that might help you to improve the way you lead your team at your early years setting, shape your own leadership style and promote good practice within your team.

 This is where it all starts.
 Take a pencil and paper or your fanciest word-processing tool and start thinking about what it all comes down to for you and your setting.

 Struggling?
 Don’t worry, we’ve actually written an entire article on how to get this right.
 Once you’ve finished, put it down on paper.
-You could even get it framed and post it on the wall if you want to, but what really matters is that you stick by it in everything you do.
+You could even get it framed and post it on the wall if you want to, but what really matters is that you stick by it in everything you do as an early years leader.

-Now that you have worked out your setting’s values and goals, it’s time to reflect as a team.
+Now that you have worked out your setting’s clear vision, common values and goals, it’s time to reflect as a team.

 Set up channels of communication within your setting that allow everyone to speak up about why they are here, what they want to achieve and so on.
-Listen and learn.
+Listen and learn how they perceive your own leadership.
 Leave room for healthy criticism.
-That’s what good leadership in early years is all about.
+That’s what an effective leadership in early years is all about.

 Another much talked-about subject is teamwork.
 While cooperation is key to some extent, we all know that some staff work better in a team while others excel on their own.